ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 The {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads architecture is an end to end reference architecture that provides automated failover for customer workloads.
 It uses an {{site.data.keyword.cloud_notm}} [multizone region](#x9774820){: term} with an IBM-managed service that covers the following components:

 * Compute architecture (VMware vSphere®)
-* Network architecture (NSX-T)
+* Network architecture (NSX-T™)
 * Storage architecture (VMware vSAN or NFS)
 * Integration with IBM Services Platform with Watson to enable the consumption of services
 * Tools for monitoring, troubleshooting, performance, and capacity management.
   * vRealize Suite pattern (vRealize Operations™, vRealize Log Insight™, and vRealize Network Insight™)
   * Active Directory pattern
-  * Integration with IBM Netcool and IBM Blue care for auto-ticketing, alerting, and event enrichment
+  * Integration with IBM Netcool and IBM Bluecare for auto-ticketing, alerting, and event enrichment
   * Resiliency patterns (backup and recovery)

 {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads is available in the following regions: